 The brushed DC motor is relatively simple and the parts to make it are inexpensive (though copper isn’t getting any cheaper).
 Because brushless motors require that electronic communicator, you’re essentially starting to build a computer inside your cordless tool.
 This is what drives the cost of brushless motors up.

 Brushless motors offer several advantages over brushed motors thanks to the design.
 Much of it has to do with the loss of brushes and commutator.
 Since the brush is required to be in contact with the commutator to deliver a charge, it also causes friction.
 Friction reduces the speed that can be achieved along with building up heat.
 It’s like riding your bike with the brake lightly applied.
 Given the same amount of effort from your legs, you’ll be slower.
 Conversely, if you want to maintain the speed, it will take more energy from your legs.
 You’ll also heat up your rims from the frictional heat.
-This means that brushless motors run cooler and more efficiently so they’re able to deliver more power.
+This means that, compared to brushed motors, brushless motors run cooler.
+That gives them more efficiency, so they convert more electricity into power.

-The carbon brushes wear down over time.
+Carbon brushes also wear down over time.
 It’s what causes a spark inside some tools.
 In order to keep the tool running, the brushes have to be replaced once in a while.
 Brushless motors don’t require that maintenance.

 While brushless motors require an electronic controller, the rotor/stator combination is more compact.
 That leads to the opportunity for lighter weight and a more compact size.
-That’s why we see so many tools like Makita’s XDT16 Impact Driver have a super-compact design and plenty of power.
+That’s why we see so many tools like the Makita XDT16 impact driver have a super-compact design and plenty of power.

 The combination of these benefits has another effect—a longer life.
 While the warranty is typically the same for brushed vs brushless motors (and tools) within a brand, you can expect to get a longer life out of the brushless models.
 This can often be years beyond the warranty.